vippsas/vipps-solutions/invoice-through-epayments/README.md

-## Payment request with a phone sharing
+## Payment request when sharing telephone number

 When a merchant does not know the phone number of the user, they can request payment through the Vipps APIs by following these steps.